Childbirth, age, and a range of other factors can cause the normally tough, fibrous, sheet-like divider between the rectum and vagina to weaken.

 The gynecologist will discuss the options with the patient, and the choice is likely to depend on the extent of prolapse, and the individual's situation, including age, general health and whether or not they want to have more children.

 A number of actions can reduce the chance of developing a rectocele or making it worse.

-Women who have recently given birth should do the recommended Kegel exercises regularly.
+After childbirth: Anyone who has recently given birth should do the recommended Kegel exercises regularly.

-Anyone with a chronic cough, chest infections, and other lung problems should seek medical attention.
-Smoking makes lung conditions more likely and should be avoided.
+Chronic cough: Anyone with a persistent cough, chest infections, and other lung problems should seek medical attention.
+Smoking tobacco makes lung conditions more likely and should be avoided.

 Healthy body weight: Maintaining a healthy body weight can reduce the risk.
 A healthy diet and drinking plenty of water can help to avoid constipation.
 In the case of constipation, individuals should avoid prolonged straining when trying to empty the bowels.